Welcome to the

 Asteroid Research

-This project is run by the International Astronomical Search Collaboration (IASC) and PACS e-Lab is their biggest partner in Africa.
-The project is also a prerequisite for all our projects.
-In this area, we train individuals on how to use the Astrometrica program to search for asteroids with old datasets.
-They learn how to analyze these datasets, prepare a Minor Planet Center Report, and submit it to the Minor Planet Center at Harvard.
-We then proceed to register these groups on IASC’s Pan African Asteroid Search Campaign group to receive fresh data to analyze.
+Description: This project is run by the International Astronomical Search Collaboration (IASC) and PACS e-Lab is their biggest partner in Africa.
+The project is also a prerequisite for all projects.
+In this area, individuals forming a group are trained on how to use the Astrometrica program to search for asteroids with practice datasets.
+They learn how to analyze these datasets, prepare a Minor Planet Center Report, and submit it back to IASC.
+PACS e-Lab then proceeds to register these groups on IASC’s Pan African Asteroid Search Campaign group to receive fresh data to analyze.
 The campaign is monthly, and each team receives a certificate of participation from IASC.
 A week later, their reports are evaluated by IASC for true or false asteroid reports.
 If they are true, they become preliminary discoveries.
 These will be further evaluated for six months to one year to determine if they are real asteroids.
 If they are, they become provisional discoveries and will be given provisional numbers and cataloged.
 After some years, the team will be able to name their discoveries.

-Unlike our other projects, which are research-based, this is not a research activity, but an important skill for amateur astronomers to process deep space images in order to produce beautiful visuals.
-We train our participants on how to retrieve archival datasets from the Hubble Space Telescope, James Webb Space Telescope, and Las Cumbres Observatory.
-You will learn how to acquire these datasets and process them with software like Photoshop, Fits Liberator, Siril, Gimp, etc. to produce colorful visuals.
+Description: Unlike the other research-based projects, this is not a research activity, but an important skill for amateur astronomers to process deep space images to produce beautiful visuals.
+The participants are trained on how to retrieve archival datasets from the Hubble Space Telescope, James Webb Space Telescope, and Las Cumbres Observatory.
+They learn how to acquire these datasets and process them with software like Photoshop, Fits Liberator, Siril, Gimp, etc. to produce colorful visuals.
+Further details about this project will be highlighted in another paper

 Conclusion